grantiago/birdbox/counter/readme.md

 * esp_data.php -- retrieve the data from the db and display it on an http page available to the public (or not).
 * counter.sql -- create the table on the database to store the data.

-the pinout.
+The pinout.
 I struggled with this.

 <img src="https://raw.githubusercontent.com/grantiago/kestrel_box/main/counter/images/counter_pinout.png" alt="pinout. led is optional" title="pinout" width="360px" height="250px">